Reducing the burden on rail workers

 Harmonising training and onboarding

-We’re also working with industry, the education sector and Industry Skills Australia (ISA) to develop entry level training that is recognised by all jurisdictions.
+We’re also working with industry, the education sector and Industry Skills Australia (ISA) to develop entry level training that is recognised by all networks.

 This will:

-As a first step, the NTC collaborated with industry to create a National Blueprint for Mutual Recognition of entry level skills and training.
+As a first step, the NTC collaborated with industry through NRAP to create a National Blueprint for Mutual Recognition of entry level skills and training.
 The Blueprint is being implemented in two phases.

 Mandating qualifications for nationally recognised training

-A recent review of Australia’s Rail Safety National Law (RSNL) found that consistency of rail skills and training is critical to achieving harmonisation and interoperability across our rail system.
+A recent review of Australia’s Rail Safety National Law (RSNL) found that consistency of rail skills and training is critical to improving safety and interoperability across our rail system.

 Previous attempts by industry to harmonise operating rules have been voluntary and had limited success.